Gowiem/terraform-workshops/terraform-fundamentals/exercises/02/README.md

     * defined in a *.tfvars file
     * defined in an environment variable like `TF_VAR_[variable name]`
     * or it will prompt for the input
-2. `description`: a useful descriptor for the variable
+2. `description`: a useful summary of what the variable does
 3. `type`: we'll discuss types in depth later

 We've only set the description, so there's no default value, and it will use the default type of: `string`.